 All photographs taken by Joseph Samuel Priestley.
 Copyright © 2018 The University of Sheffield / York Minster

 All films were made by Joe Binks.
 Copyright © 2018 The University of Sheffield / York Minster

 This film documents the storytelling part of the performance:

-This project was funded by the White Rose College of Arts and Humanities.
+Go On Without Me was funded by the White Rose College of Arts and Humanities.